blobfysh/gatsby-lootcord-web/content/guides/clans/index.md

 ## What Are Clans?

-With clans you can team up with up to **20** friends, store loot and scrap and raid other clans for their loot.
+Clans allow you to team up with up to **20** friends, store loot together, and raid other clans for their loot.

 The main benefits to having a clan: